truestamp/.github/profile/README.md

 ## Truestamp 👋

-### Blockchain commitments of data timestamp, integrity, and provenance
+### About Us

-Truestamp is committed to providing verifiable, blockchain backed cryptographic commitments of the provenance, timestamp, and authenticity of your most valued digital assets.
+Truestamp is committed to providing verifiable commitments of the provenance, timestamp, and authenticity of your most valued digital assets.

 ### Learn More